 The University supports a climate of trust and respect.
 The University does not ordinarily read, monitor or screen employees’ routine use of information resources, except as necessary to maintain quality of service, to investigate a breach of security or misuse of University information resources or where required by law.

 For additional information about the appropriate use of University resources, refer to the Acceptable Use Policy.

 Violations of this policy may result in disciplinary action, up to and including dismissal of employees.
-Employment actions will be conducted under the advice and guidance of Human Resources/Equal Opportunity and the Office of the General Counsel.
+Employment actions will be conducted under the advice and guidance of Human Resource Management and the Office of the General Counsel.